NOAA-PMEL/PMEL-training/0-Workshop/workshop_guide.md

 <div class="pagebreak"></div>

 ## 4. Issue tracking
-The GitHub issue tracker is a fantastic way to track
+The GitHub issue tracker is a fantastic way to track software bugs, enhancements your project needs, places you need help in the project, and questions about the project that need answers.

+In this exercise, you will create an issue, assign it to someone (Eugene, perhaps), label the issue and add it to a project from the project management tool.

 1. Go to the Issues tab<br>
    ![alt text](images/github_issue_tab.png "Find the issue tab")<br><br>